trongthanh/int3ractive.com/posts/2015/2015-09-19-knowledge-vs-experience.md

 title: Knowledge vs. Experience
 subtitle: Knowledge can only lead to ability.
 Experience can lead to mastery.
 author: Thanh Tran
-description: Knowledge can only lead to ability.
+metaDesc: Knowledge can only lead to ability.
 Experience can lead to mastery.
 date: 2015-09-19T13:32:14+07:00
 tags: [thoughts, writing]
 ---